-The principal temporary differences arise from depreciation of property and equipment and tax losses carried forward.
+The principal temporary differences arise from impairment allowances, depreciation of property and equipment and intangible assets and tax losses carried forward.
 However, the deferred income tax is not recognised if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting nor taxable profit nor loss.